buildtesters/buildtest/docs/configuring_buildtest.rst

 on command line.
 For ``slurm.gpu`` executor, we use the ``options: -C gpu`` in order to submit to Cori GPU cluster which requires ``sbatch -M escori -C gpu``.
-Any additional **#SBATCH** options are defined in buildspec for more details see :ref:`batch_support`
+Any additional **#SBATCH** options are defined in buildspec for more details see :ref:`batch scheduler support <batch_support>`

 The ``max_pend_time`` option can be overridden per executor level for example the section below overrides the default to 300 seconds::